SamThilmany/ILLUMINE-202401_Analysis-Pipeline/README.md

 ## About the Present Experiment

 The following descriptions are only intended to give an overall impression of what this code is used for.
-For further information, please refer to the published article. *(Note: The article is currently under review.
+For further information, please refer to the published article. *(Note: The article got accepted, but is not published yet.
 This file will be updated with a link to the article once it is published.)*

 <p align="right">(<a href="#table-of-contents">back to top</a>)</p>